What is a registered Interpreter?

 ASLI supports the National Access to Work Delivery Managers’ Policy Statement (2007) that the recommended minimum requirement for the engagement of an interpreter is a trainee or registered interpreter with the NRCPD.

-Deaf people need an interpreter whenever important communication is taking place and it is their right to access that information.
+Deaf people need an Interpreter or a Translator whenever important communication is taking place and it is their right to access that information.

 •Hospitals, GPs and other NHS services